 The man, a little puzzled, replied, “There are thousands of starfish.
 I’m afraid you won’t make any difference at all.”

 The boy bent down, picked up another starfish and threw it as far as he could back into the ocean.
 Then he turned to Petro, smiled, and said, “It made a difference to that one!”

 As I told the story, the room became quiet.
 The audience was attentive and engaged.
 Questions and comments flowed freely during the discussion that followed.
 One member of the audience later told me the starfish story brought a tear to her eye.
 It was then… that I knew… I had succeeded in igniting their passion for helping others to improve their lives.

-What business stories are you deliberately using to ignite passion within your organization?[Note: This post was originally published on LinkedIn Pulse]
+What business stories are you deliberately using to ignite passion within your organization?[Note: This post was originally published on my LinkedIn Account]

 - In Storytelling, Balance Emotion and Benefit